 Because the government has a monopoly on it.

-Um why can't you get the point here?
+Why can't you get the point here?

-But but it's beyond that.
+But it's beyond that.

 The organized crime elements now have franchised out.

-So the violence you see in Chicago and New York and Los Angeles, the the horrific murder and shootings, they're done primarily by drug gangs.
+So the violence you see in Chicago and New York and Los Angeles, the horrific murder and shootings, they're done primarily by drug gangs.

 Those drug gangs are allowed to operate because organized crime tells them they can.

-And every month they have to pay the mafia, the mob, the Casanostra, whatever you want to call it, in their city.
+And every month they have to pay the mafia, the mob, the casa nostra, whatever you want to call it, in their city, VIG, all right, tribute, a lot of money.

-So the organized crime chieftains never see the drugs but make all their money now on drugs.
+So the organized crime chieftains never see the drugs, but make all their money now on drugs.

-Narcotics is a billion dollar industry.
+Narcotics is a billion-dollar industry.

-And the organized criminals are actually directing it, but the drug gangs are selling it.
+And the organized criminals are actually directing it.

 That's the difference.